All articles

 Quant Interview Prep 2026: The Complete Guide

-Everything you need to ace interviews at Jane Street, Citadel, Two Sigma, and other top quant firms.
-Covers probability, coding, brain teasers, and firm-specific strategies.
+Everything you need to ace interviews at Jane Street, Citadel, Two Sigma, and other top quant firms, probability, coding, brain teasers, and firm-specific strategy.

-Top firms like Jane Street, Citadel, Two Sigma, and HRT receive thousands of applications for each position.
+Top firms like Jane Street, Citadel, Two Sigma, and HRT receive thousands of applications per opening.
 Standing out requires deliberate, structured preparation.

 Probability & Statistics